-Reserve fund study: A physical inspection of the condominium’s depreciating property (for example, roof, heating system, entrance doors, etc.) that must be completed every five years.
-For more information, read Ask Maria: Ready Reserves.
+A reserve fund study is a physical inspection of the condominium’s depreciating property (for example, roof, heating system, entrance doors, etc.) that must be completed every 5 years.

-Reserve fund report: A written document outlining all of the findings from the reserve fund study.
+A reserve fund report is a written document outlining all of the findings from the reserve fund study.